lit/lit.dev/packages/lit-dev-content/site/docs/components/properties.md

   * To **reflect** an attribute (set an attribute from a property), the property value must be converted to a string.

+Boolean properties that expose an attribute should default to false.
+For more information, see [Boolean attributes](#boolean-attributes).

 ### Setting the attribute name {#observed-attributes}

 By default, Lit creates a corresponding observed attribute for all public reactive properties.
 The name of the observed attribute is the property name, lowercased: